JoAnne Good: Personal life

 Good's family emigrated to Australia when she was four, and returned when she was twelve.

 She married actor Richard Piper in 1978, and they were together for four years.
-After her divorce from Piper, Good was then in a relationship with her Crossroads co-star David Moran.
+After her divorce from Piper, Good was subsequently in a relationship with her Crossroads co-star David Moran.
 Her partner and fellow BBC London 94.9 presenter Big George died in May 2011.

+Good was a passenger on one of the trains involved in the Bedfordshire train crash on 19 June 2026.
+She received four broken bones.

 Her friends include Julie Burchill and Julian Clary.

-Good has been critical of how women in radio continue to play subservient roles to men.